 Thinking of getting married in Mexico?
-Mexican destination weddings on the beach by the sparkling Caribbean Sea are becoming increasingly popular these days!
+Mexican destination weddings on the beach by the sparkling Caribbean Sea are becoming increasingly popular now-a-days!
 The Akumal area has been the picture perfect venue for many happy couples over the years.
-If you are planning to celebrate your nuptuals in Mexico, here are the details of some helpful and experienced people who will help you to organize your dream day.
+If you are planning to celebrate your nuptuals in Mexico, here are the details of some helpful and experienced people who will help you to organise your dream day.

 VENUE: Looking for the perfect wedding backdrop?
-There are lots of beautiful locations where you can celebrate your big day, whether it be on the barefoot on the beach, one of the great public venues, or even in your own private luxury villa.
-Here is a list of venues that are able to host weddings, or feel free to contact us for ideas.
+There are lots of beautiful venues where you can celebrate your big day, whether it be on the barefoot on the beach, one of the great public venues, or even in your own private luxury villa.
+Feel free to contact us for ideas.

 WEDDING PLANNER: Wedding planner extraordinaire is Jennifer Smith.
 She does almost all of the weddings in this area and her fame is spreading up and down the coast.
 She can help you with absolutely anything that you need and she does an amazing job!
-Her website is Marry Me Akumal and you can contact her on Mx 984-875-9138/USA 949 226 8082 or email her.
+Her website is http://www.marrymeakumal.com and you can contact her on Mx 984-875-9138/USA 949 226 8082 or email her.

 - Del Sol Photography are another popular choice.
 Based in Playa del Carmen these guys have a team of photographers working for them.